PennyLeScroche/PennyLeScroche.github.io/supernatural-sapphics.md

 ## Stats

 Stats are the different ways you can interact with the world, and be sexy.
 Each has an associated harm track that goes up when you get a negative result or extra cost when using that stat.
+Distribute a D10, D8, D6, and D4 between your Stats.

 - Strong - being physically fit or approaching problems very directly
     - Angry